sous-chefs/php/README.md

 - `channel_name`: name attribute.
 The name of the channel to discover
 - `channel_xml`: the channel.xml file of the channel you are adding
-- `pear`: pear binary, default: pear
+- `binary`: pear binary, default: pear

 #### Examples